Volunteers are our everyday heroes. They shape lives for the better, and find new skills for themselves in the process too.

 You might like to know:

 If you will be working directly with people using our services, you will also be asked to complete the relevant safeguarding training, for example, protection of children and young people or working with protected adults.
-If your role also involves lone working with our services users, you will be given training on this.
+If your role also involves lone working with our service users, you will be given training on this.

 We have a training calendar which details compulsory and non-compulsory training available to all volunteers and staff.
 If you would like to receive extra, non-compulsory training once you have started your role, please speak to your volunteer champion.